-That’s where editing, curating and otherwise deleting your tweets comes in.
-Had your finger on the pulse of social media for years?
+That’s where editing, curating and otherwise deleting your tweets come in.
+Has your finger been on the pulse of social media for years?
 Don’t panic.
-There are quick and easy ways to manage any potentially problematic posts you may have made when you were younger, and many of them are free, or cost exponentially less than a missed opportunity or a ruined career.
+There are quick and easy ways to manage any potentially problematic posts you may have made when you were younger, and many of them are free or cost exponentially less than a missed opportunity or a ruined career.
 Promise!

 Here are some ideas you can start with to protect yourself and your online persona.